yetzehev/Ztritici-demography/workflow/Ztritici_demography.md

-The script below will generate an input file for ach of the 13 chromosomes of *Z. tritici*.
-I run each combination on an independet script.
+The script below generates an MSMC2 input file for each of the 13 chromosomes in the *Z. tritici* core genome.
+Each combination was run in a separte script.

 A. To display the content of the script use

-	cat 03_make_stp_03_input-msmc_16hap_aeg-trt_nonMskd.comb1.sh
+	cat 02_haploid2x_make_stp_02_input-msmc_08hap_aeg-trt_nonMskd.comb1.sh
 This will show
 ```
 #!/bin/bash